 Is Pain Normal?

 The short answer is yes.
 While not every shot will hurt, most people will experience some injection pain some of the time.
 Pain and soreness are completely normal after injections and are generally not cause for alarm.
 In one study, pain was reported by 80% of participants, "peaking immediately after injection, reaching only moderate severity, lasting 1–2 days and returning to baseline by day 4."
 This means that about 4 days after giving yourself a shot, any resulting pain should be gone.

 For my first 16 years on hormones, I gave myself bi-weekly intramuscular (IM) shots using 1.5" needles.
 When I did IM shots, I experienced some amount of shot pain nearly 50% of the time.
 The pain was never severe, but sometimes made squats and lunges a bit uncomfortable the next day.

-Today, I experience shot pain 1 out of every 5-6 shots.
-What happened?
-For starters, I switched to weekly subcutaneous (sub-q) shots.
+When I finally switched to weekly subcutaneous (sub-q) shots, the pain frequency dropped to about 1 out of every 5-6 shots.
 The shorter needles that are used with sub-q made for a drastic reduction in pain frequency.
 What's more, the severity of my pain dropped from moderate to mild.
-I also started to implement some of the pain-reducing tips below.

 Quick note here: if you experience anything beyond moderate pain, you should absolutely contact your doctor.
 The same goes if you develop a high fever, experience other unforeseen health problems, or if the pain persists longer than 4 days.